Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

 Please note that the textual description of each transaction is presented from the perspective of the signer.
 Events with descriptions such as "Did something with …" indicate that an interpreter for that type of onchain interaction is not available, yet.

+*List Human-readable transactions from one or multiple wallets, along with tokens transferred, paginated, chain-agnostic*

 ```sh
 query SummaryTimelineQuery(